When billing clients for work, you must know your billable hours. Only then can you estimate which projects are high-value and which are low-value.

 One of the most helpful features is the estimated hours vs. actual hours logged comparison.
 With benchmarks like this, you can forecast availability for future projects and reduce the possibility of overwhelming your team.
 Check it out!

-Billable hours best practices: Take action to reduce non-billable hours
+Billable hours best practices: take action to reduce non-billable hours

-That’s why we prefer to track our time with a robust tool to log every task, consolidate that information, and provide visibility into where we spend most of our time.
+Non-billable hours consume your budget, lowering profits and overloading your team with work.
+That’s why we prefer to track our time with a robust tool to log every task, consolidate that information, and give visibility into where we spend most of our time.

 Removing the guesswork from your projects will lead to a happier, more productive team!